JoeUgly/Ringfingers_Roster/Advanced_Usage.md

 This program is expected to work on Ubuntu 20.04 and newer.
 Similar distros should work, but have not been tested.\
 If you get an error similar to this:
 `[13268] Error loading Python lib '/tmp/_MEIKPWmtg/libpython3.8.so.1.0': dlopen: /lib/x86_64-linux-gnu/libm.so.6: version 'GLIBC_2.29' not found (required by /tmp/_MEIKPWmtg/libpython3.8.so.1.0)`\
 It probably means your distro is too old.
-Either upgrade, use the manuall installation method, or let me know and I could make a version for you.
+Either upgrade, use the manual installation method, or let me know and I could make a version for you.

 <br/><br/>